 Whether a cat or kitten, both will bring joy into your life and some frustration if you aren’t ready.
 A kitten ensures a lot of energy, watching it grow, and some extra training.
 An adult cat may still have some energy, but they’ll be a bit more laid back then a new kitten.
 Either way, adopting or even rescuing a cat will have you saving the feline’s life, and you’ll get a new best friend in the process.

 An adult cat comes with little guesswork.
 They may already be litter-box trained and probably won’t chew or scratch on everything.
-Plus, it won’t be running at maximum speed all the time.
+Plus, he won’t be running at maximum speed all the time.
 A kitten will be a lot more work in training and may take some extra trips to the vet for additional care.
-They may test you and your other pet’s boundaries to see who is really in charge of the household.
-Kittens are also a clean slate, which can mean a stronger bond being built and watching it grow.

 You may ask yourself a few questions when considering adoption.